rhomobile/rhomobile-docs/docs/en/edge/guide/ORMcommonAPI.md

 * Requires no data migration following a schema change

 ### Disadvantages
-* The database size can be significantly larger than that of a fixed schema; all attributed are indexed
+* Since all attributes are indexed, the database can be much larger than with fixed schema
-* Sync process can be slower (because database insertions are performed at the attribute level)
+* Sync process can be slower because database insertions are performed at the attribute level

 ## Fixed Schema Model

-In a fixed schema model, each model has a separate database table and each attribute exists as a column in the table.
-In this sense, the fixed schema model is similar to the traditional relational database table.
+In a fixed schema model, each model has a separate database table and attributes exist as columns in that table.
+In this sense, the fixed schema model is similar to a traditional relational database.

 ### Advantages
 * Smaller database size; indexes can be assigned to specific attributes